The Future of Law Enforcement Training

 -

-Higher confidence in conflict resolution
+Confidence: Higher confidence in conflict resolution and de-escalation accuracy.

 Agency-Level Outcomes